SowmallyaM/Walmart-Analysis-Python-SQL-/README.md

 ### 8. Load Data into MySQL and PostgreSQL
    - **Set Up Connections**: Connect to MySQL and PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
-   - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+   - **Table Creation**: Set up tables in MySQL using Python SQLAlchemy to automate table creation and data insertion.
-   - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.

-### Python Coad:
-- <a href="https://github.com/SowmallyaM/Walmart-Analysis-Python-SQL./blob/main/Project%20walmart(python%2BSQL).ipynb">Walmart Python coad</a>

 ### 9. SQL Analysis: Complex Queries and Business Problem Solving
    - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as: